gtax0415-max/taxonomy/federal/income/capital-gains/home-sale.md

 - Overlooking depreciation recapture from a home office or a rental period
 - Trying to deduct a loss on a personal residence
 - Using the exclusion twice within two years
-- Forgetting that a large gain raises MAGI and can trigger the 3.8% net investment income tax on top of the capital gains rate
+- Forgetting that a large NON-EXCLUDED gain raises MAGI and can trigger the 3.8% net investment income tax
+- Assuming excluded gain triggers NIIT — it does not, and it does not raise MAGI either
+- A surviving spouse dropping to $250,000 when the $500,000 was still available within two years of the death
 ## Prompt
 - I sold my house this year.
 - We sold our home and made a big profit.